Annual Beckman Symposium

 Slideshow Presentations - Live and Pre-recorded

-- Instructions for preparing content as PRE-RECORDED presentations - Intended for selected Bio-Chem Speakers, 2016 Beckman Young Investigators giving final presentations, CubeSat, Cryo-EM
+- Instructions for preparing content as PRE-RECORDED presentations - Intended for selected Bio-Chem Speakers, 2017 Beckman Young Investigators giving final presentations, Cryo-EM, Advanced Light-Sheet Microscopy and Data Science

-- Instructions for preparing slideshows for LIVE presentations - Intended for 2017 Arnold O. Beckman Postdoctoral Fellows giving Beckman Briefings, Day 1 program workshop speakers, Day 2 career trajectory speakers, Day 3 keynote speaker
+- Instructions for preparing slideshows for LIVE presentations - Intended for 2019 Arnold O. Beckman Postdoctoral Fellows giving Beckman Briefings, how to speakers, career trajectory speakers, keynote speakers

 - Also for LIVE presenters - Studio Prep Guide with tips for navigating the live presenter studio

-This program pdf was emailed to all attendees who registered by July 31 on the LabRoots site.
+The finalized event agenda will be contained in the 2021 Beckman Symposium Program pdf and will be emailed to all attendees who register by July 30.
 In addition to being posted here, a copy will also be made available in the virtual Lobby throughout all three days of Symposium.

-NOTE: All Session and Zoom times listed in the program are Pacific Time.
+NOTE: All Session and Zoom times listed in the program will be Pacific Time.

 Frequently Asked Questions

-A: The virtual event site will become accessible ("open") at 6am Pacific Time on August 6.
-The first live session kicks off at 8:30am that day.
+A: The virtual event site will become accessible ("open") at 6am Pacific Time on August 5.
+The first live session kicks off at 8:30am that day (subject to change).

 Q: Where do I go to access the virtual event once the Symposium starts?